-Hand-made, hand-knotted carpets and rugs are broadly segregated in two categories in terms of designs & motifs Oriental, Traditional (with floral motifs) & Geometric designs.
+Hand-made, hand-knotted oriental design rugs carpets and rugs are broadly segregated in two categories in terms of designs & motifs Oriental, Traditional (with floral motifs) & Geometric designs.
 Oriental carpets have traditional, floral designs that are primarily Persian designs (of Persian origin) and motifs having a classic center medallion with accompanying corner motifs rest against fields of lotus, peony and cloud scroll.
 Many of the Oriental motifs have smaller designs incorporated within the main pattern, made of iris, tree-of-life motif, diamonds, blossoms and even fruits like pomegranates, grapes and berries.

-This harmony of Tulips, Chrysanthemums, Lilies and Carnations, amongst others, in all their virgin glory is then extended splendidly and deftly by expert hands in the multi-pronged borders, numbering in some cases up to even 12 on each side, in these infinitely amazing carpets of Kashmir.
+This harmony of Tulips, Chrysanthemums, Lilies and Carnations, among others, in all their virgin glory is then extended splendidly and deftly by expert hands in the multi-pronged borders, numbering in some cases up to even 12 on each side, in these infinitely amazing carpets of Kashmir.

 Most floral forms used in carpets and rugs are however, represented in a highly stylized manner.
 A curious motif, certainly of Indian origin, is the pear shaped leaf known as the boteh, best known in the West for its use on Kashmiri shawls.
 Absent from classical rugs, it is found as both a field and border motif in many nineteenth-century rugs, particularly from Senneh and the South Caucasus.
 In tribal designs, it appears in the form of a gul (flower).

 Perhaps the most ubiquitous floral form is the palmette, which probably takes its name from the palm frond which it initially resembled in Assyrian times.
 In Islamic art, the term ‘palmette‘ covers a wide range of floral motifs.
 It may resemble a sliced artichoke, a vine leaf, or a stiffly drawn lotus blossom.